danwing/referee/draft-wing-settle-referee.md

   of the servers on the local network.

+# Deploying without Server Support

+It is useful for a Referee server to provide immediate value on its installation, even when servers do not (yet) support Referee.
+To do so, the Referee has a user interface for manual addition of a server.
+The Referee might also scan the local domain network looking for TLS servers on common ports (e.g., HTTPS, IMAPS, IPPS, NNTPS, IMAPS, POP3S).
+After finding a server, the Referee can prompt the user for confirmation to add the server to the Referee allow-list.

+To accommodate servers that rotate their public key but do not (yet) register that change with the Referee, the Referee can refresh its server fingerprints at user request.

 # Operational Considerations {#operational}

 The Referee has to always be available.
 The client cache helps reduce